List of county roads in Brevard County, Florida

 Brevard County, Florida (located in the East of Central Florida), operates a system of county roads that serve all portions of the county.
 The Brevard County Public Works Department, Road and Bridge Division, is responsible for maintaining all of the Brevard County roads.
 Most of the county roads are city streets and rural roads.

 The numbers and routes of all Florida highways are assigned by the Florida Department of Transportation (FDOT), while county road numbers are assigned by the counties, with guidance from FDOT.
 North-south routes are generally assigned odd numbers, while east-west routes are generally assigned even numbers.

 CR 3

 CR 3 (former SR 3) is a north–south highway.
-It begins at an intersection with SR 513 in Indian Harbor Beach and ends at an intersection with SR 520 in Merritt Island, Florida.
+It begins at an intersection with SR 513 in Indian Harbour Beach and ends at an intersection with SR 520 in Merritt Island, Florida.

 For the first five miles the route is extremely narrow, narrowing down to 1.5 lanes in some cases.
 As a consequence, the speed limit is a low 25 mph.
 Later, the speed limit rises to 35 mph.
 Briefly at the highway interchange with Florida State Road 404, the road is a divided four lane road.
 After the highway interchange, the road narrows to two lanes.
 The road turns left around Georgianna to follow Tropical Trail.
 The road is known locally as Banana River Drive for the first half mile and Tropical Trail for the remaining distance.